-The 7th annual ME Film Festival will showcase filmmaking talents from more than 45 countries over seven days.
+The 8th annual ME Film Festival in 2021 will showcase filmmaking talents from more than 45 countries over seven days.
 Located in the heart of central Georgia, the ME Film Festival sets itself apart by creating an intimate atmosphere between other filmmakers and industry professionals, fostering unique and worthwhile networking opportunities you’re unlikely to receive anywhere else.

 The industry panels offered are wide-ranging, providing experienced insight into craft building, crowdfunding, and social issues in the film industry.
 Past guests and panelists have included actors Oscar winner Louis Gossett Jr, Scott Takeda (Gone Girl, Everything Must Go) and April Billingsley (The Walking Dead, The Vampire Diaries), industry Executive John Heinsen (VP of New Media, Producers Guild of America), and writer Jesse Zwick (Parenthood, About Alex).
 Our keynote speakers have included Academy Award Nominated producers Cathleen Sutherland (Boyhood) and Rachel Winters (Dallas Buyers Club).